sorinboia/nginx-experience-aws/guide/5ingress.md

 </pre>
 </details>

-Now when you try to browse to the Arcadia website with http you will be automatically redirected to https.
+12. Now when you try to browse to the Arcadia website with http you will be automatically redirected to https.
-Second if you look at the Nginx dashboard you can observe that Nginx has started monitoring the pods.
+Also, if you look at the Nginx dashboard you can observe that Nginx has started monitoring the pods.

 Our next step in the application journey will be to speed up application performance and enable caching.

-Create a new file `nginx-config.yaml` that reflects the bellow configuration and apply it.
+13. Create a new file `nginx-config.yaml` that reflects the bellow configuration and apply it.
 We are telling Nginx to create a caching entity that will be used by our Ingress.

 <pre>
 kind: ConfigMap
 apiVersion: v1